 am guilty of magic carpet rides.
 "Girlish" never refers to girls— only to boys.
 It's a vast waste of breath to call a girl girlish, a boy boyish.
 Why does the word "girlish" age so inconspicuously, show so little tarnish, indifferent to trends in usage, firm to its troubled course?
 The page

 bleakly shimmers as the girlish boy decides, at last, to write his tale of travel, having never crossed the border to his own creation, the fence around his first disaster.
 Twenty years ago, in the deep of my life, wondering if I could rise to a bewilderment greater than age eight, I rode

 my bike straight into a man who shouted, "Damn girl, watch out where you're going!"
 He was drunk—so I reasoned— to mistake my sex.
 I enter the boy I used to be, who lies in my bed, naked, as if I've purchased him from an Arabian sorceress who sews the body to its sorrow, invisibly.

-Wayne Koestenbaum is a poet, critic, fiction-writer, artist, filmmaker, and performer.
-He is the author of twenty-two books, the recipient of an American Academy of Arts and Letters Award in Literature, and a Distinguished Professor of English, French, and Comparative Literature at the CUNY Graduate Center.
+Wayne Koestenbaum is the author of twenty-three books of poetry, criticism, and fiction, including Stubble Archipelago.
+Also a painter and musician, he has received a Guggenheim Fellowship, an American Academy of Arts and Letters Award in Literature, and a Whiting Award.
+He is a Distinguished Professor of English, French, and Comparative Literature at the CUNY Graduate Center.